3umaGH/BoozeAPI-client/README.md

-Cocktail browser website using https://www.thecocktaildb.com/ API.
+Cocktail browser website, uses my Node.js api.

 Practicing using Promises in JS.
 Built using React and MUI.